 Meaning

-The message behind “Hold fast to the Bible.
-To the influence of this Book we are indebted for all the progress made in true civilization and to this we must look as our guide in the future.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+In the quote “Hold fast to the Bible.
+To the influence of this Book we are indebted for all the progress made in true civilization and to this we must look as our guide in the future.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.

 Theme